 A Low Dose CT (LDCT) scan of your heart helps to get a better understanding of your risk of heart disease and can measure your risk of a heart attack.

-The Full-Body HealthScan is a comprehensive series of CT scans that can detect certain abnormalities of the heart, lungs and organs of the abdomen and pelvis.
-The screening is non-confining and pain-free and “represents a remarkable advance in early disease detection and prevention”, according to Radiology Regional Center’s.
-Following the exam, patients will meet with the radiologist to discuss their results.
+The CT Full Body HealthScan is a comprehensive series of CT scans that can detect certain abnormalities of the heart, lungs, and organs of the abdomen and pelvis.

-The Carotid Vascular screening test utilizes B-mode and Doppler ultrasound technology to assess for blockage of the carotid arteries.
-Assessment will be made for plaque formation, aneurysm and blood flow. $150
+The Ultrasound Screening Carotid exam utilizes B-mode and Doppler ultrasound technology to assess for blockage of the carotid arteries.
+Assessment will be made for plaque formation, aneurysm, and blood flow.

-The AAA screening test is an ultrasound assessment of the aortic artery for abdominal aneurysms and plaque formations within the artery.$75
+The Ultrasound Screening AAA is an assessment of the aortic artery for abdominal aneurysms and plaque formations within the artery.

-The ABI – Circulation screening test measures the bilateral pressures of the arms and legs to assess for peripheral arterial disease (PAD). $75
+The Ultrasound Screening ABI exam measures the bilateral pressures of the arms and legs to assess for peripheral arterial disease (PAD).